Vigorpush/git-speedup/README.md

 Which enable the ignoreStat, please use the
 ```git update-index --really-refresh
 ``` when we have changed files
+### SSH Project ---- OptimazingSSH.sh
+Which optimazing the SSH setting

 # How is work